promptfoo/promptfoo/site/docs/providers/anthropic.md

 ### Prompt Template

-To allow for compatibility with the OpenAI prompt template, the following format is supported.
+To allow for compatibility with the OpenAI prompt template, the following format is supported:

 Example: `prompt.json`